Rotations and reflections in two dimensions: Mathematical expression

+Proof

 These equations can be proved through straightforward matrix multiplication and application of trigonometric identities, specifically the sum and difference identities.

 The set of all reflections in lines through the origin and rotations about the origin, together with the operation of composition of reflections and rotations, forms a group.
 The group has an identity: Rot(0).
 Every rotation Rot(φ) has an inverse Rot(−φ).
 Every reflection Ref(θ) is its own inverse.
 Composition has closure and is associative, since matrix multiplication is associative.

 Notice that both Ref(θ) and Rot(θ) have been represented with orthogonal matrices.
 These matrices all have a determinant whose absolute value is unity.
 Rotation matrices have a determinant of +1, and reflection matrices have a determinant of −1.

 The set of all orthogonal two-dimensional matrices together with matrix multiplication form the orthogonal group: O(2).

 The following table gives examples of rotation and reflection matrix :